zonemaster/zonemaster/docs/documentation/installation.md

     liblist-moreutils-perl libio-socket-inet6-perl libmodule-find-perl \
     libmoose-perl libnet-ip-perl libfile-sharedir-perl libhash-merge-perl \
     libreadonly-perl libldns-dev libmodule-install-perl \
-	libmail-rfc822-address-perl
+	libmail-rfc822-address-perl libintl-xs-perl

 **Install CPAN dependencies**

-Unfortunately `Locale::TextDomain` and `Net::LDNS` have not been packaged for Ubuntu yet.
-So you need to install these dependencies from CPAN:
+Unfortunately `Net::LDNS` has not been packaged for Ubuntu yet.
+So you need to install this dependency from CPAN:

-	$ sudo perl -MCPAN -e 'install Locale::TextDomain'
     $ sudo perl -MCPAN -e 'install Net::LDNS'

 If all package dependencies are already installed from the previous section, this should compile and install after configuration of your CPAN module installer.